South High School (Minnesota): Current architecture

 The third floor was constructed during the 1996–97 school year.
 It is the only floor with full windows.
 It houses science classrooms, world language classrooms, and many freshman classrooms.

 Master Plan 1996

 In February 1996, as third-floor construction was underway, RSP Architects and Minneapolis Public Schools outlined the South High Master Plan, a vision for further improvements to the campus in ensuing years.
 The plan includes upgrades to the building structure, athletic fields, and acquisition of 31st Street between 19th and 20th Avenues.

 South High Programs/Small Learning Communities

+In the 1980s, South High School Programs included the Open Program and the MAGNET Program, both designed as college preparatory programs.